WeblateOrg/weblate/docs/devel/integration.rst

 Adding new strings
 ++++++++++++++++++

-In case your translation files are stored in a version control system together with the code, you most likely have an existing workflow for developers to introduce new strings.
+In case your translation files are stored in a version-control system together with the code, you most likely have an existing workflow for developers to introduce new strings.
 Any way of adding strings will be picked up, but consider using :ref:`source-quality-gateway` to avoid also introducing errors.